jdinh8124/autonomous-timer/README.md

 ## Features
 - User can user the timer to create intervals between standing and sitting
 - User can schedule breaks in between standing and sitting
-- User can chane alarm sounds
+- User can change alarm sounds
 - User can adjust time at each interval

 ## Future Additions